dricottone/blog/content/posts/cleaning_up.md

 I've significantly reworked my development workflow in the last couple months.
-It's become a headache to try and keep all of my internal toolchains, script interpretters, and document processors up-to-date across all of the hosts I use.
+It's become a headache to try and keep all of my internal toolchains, script interpreters, and document processors up-to-date across all of the hosts I use.
 For a long time, I liked to think that I sidestepped this issue by using POSIX scripts.